 The Maritime Washington National Heritage Area (MW-NHA) is the first and, to date, only National Heritage Area focused entirely on maritime heritage.
 The MW-NHA spans 3,000 miles of Washington’s saltwater coastline, from Grays Harbor County through Puget Sound to the Canadian border, and encompasses 18 federally recognized tribes, 13 counties, 32 incorporated cities, and 30 port districts, as well as innumerable harbors, inlets, peninsulas, island shores, and parks.

 Does the MW-NHA have any regulatory components?

 Each National Heritage Area is facilitated and implemented by a local group.
 For the MW-NHA, that’s us, the nonprofit Washington Trust for Historic Preservation.
-We’re thrilled to be embarking on this new and exciting journey for our state’s saltwater shores and can’t wait to bring you aboard.
+We’re a statewide preservation advocacy organization–you can learn more about us here—and are thrilled to be embarking on this new and exciting journey for our state’s saltwater shores.

 National Heritage Areas across the country run lots of different programs and initiatives based on locally identified needs and values.
 NHAs have: